- Peter Jackson’s “Get Back”: Now Thanksgiving on Disney Plus - June 21, 2021

 Chicago-based singer Jay Goeppner pours his fervent love for the music of the Beatles, and John Lennon, into every performance.
 His voice, and his energy onstage, are almost eerily similar to Lennon’s.
-I’ve seen several of his Beatle Brothers shows, and can testify that the only time I’ve gotten a stronger Beatles vibe was at Paul McCartney’s concerts.
+I’ve seen several of his Beatle Brothers shows, and can testify that the only time I’ve gotten a stronger Beatles vibe was at Paul McCartney’s concerts, since rock and metal concerts have always been my favorites and I even look for metal concerts near me every time I can.
 I caught up with Jay by phone recently, as he was returning from a last-minute road trip to fill in for the lead singer of the band Class of ‘68.

 Jay and fellow Chicagoan Phil Angotti are the original “Beatle Brothers,” who began performing together more than 30 years ago.
 That duo grew into a six-piece band with such a solid understanding of the Beatles’ music that they play live together seamlessly despite not rehearsing together or having a predetermined setlist for shows.
 Both Jay and Phil have pursued many projects separately, and years have gone by between some of their their performances together.
 Jay fronts a cover band, Backdated, and recently formed the Jay Goeppner Band to play his original songs.
 He often travels internationally to perform, recently completing shows in Sweden and Finland.
 Phil has made multiple albums as part of Phil Angotti and the Idea and as a solo artist, as well as playing with multiple groups in the Chicago area.